Korean War: UN Security Council resolutions

+On 27 June, the Security Council adopted Resolution 83 recommending its member states provide military assistance to South Korea to restore international peace, resulting in a coalition led by the United States.

+On 4 July, the Soviet Union's deputy foreign minister accused the US of starting an armed intervention on behalf of South Korea.
 The Soviet Union challenged the legitimacy of the war for several reasons.
-The ROK intelligence upon which Resolution 83 was based came from US Intelligence; North Korea was not invited as a sitting temporary member of the UN, which violated UN Charter Article 32; and the fighting was beyond the Charter's scope, because the initial North–South border fighting was classed as a civil war.
-Because the Soviet Union was boycotting the Security Council, some legal scholars posited that deciding upon this type of action required the unanimous vote of all five permanent members.
+The ROK intelligence upon which UN Security Council Resolution 83 was based on came from US Intelligence; North Korea was not invited as a sitting temporary member of the UN, which violated Article 32 of the UN Charter; and the fighting was beyond the UN Charter's scope, because the initial North–South border fighting was classed as a civil war.
+Because the Soviet Union was boycotting the UN Security Council, some legal scholars posited that deciding upon this type of action required the unanimous vote of all five permanent members.

-Within days of the invasion, masses of ROK soldiers—of dubious loyalty to the Syngman Rhee regime—were retreating southwards or defecting en masse to the northern side, the KPA.

-On 7 July the UNSC set up under the sponsorship of the British and French sides a Unified Command structure which was authorized to fly the blue flag of the UN but was not subject in any way to United Nations orders.
+On 7 July, the Security Council adopted Resolution 84, which set up under the sponsorship of the British and French sides a Unified Command structure which was authorized to fly the blue flag of the UN but was not subject in any way to UN orders.